-For Women’s History Month, I wanted to put together a list of women in recovery you should be following.
 Fortunately, there are now a large number of women who are talking about their recovery online.
 That makes it pretty difficult to make a list of only 10!
-I narrowed it down to some of my favorites who have engaging Instagram pages, may have written books, or blogs, and who are vocal about changing the recovering world with live in.
+We narrowed it down to some of our favorites who have engaging Instagram pages, may have written books, or blogs, and who are vocal about changing the recovering world with live in.
 They are in no particular order and I hope you’ll take the time to check them all out and give them a follow.

 1. Annie Grace